 I was up early Saturday morning doing one thing I love – hiking.
 But this morning hike was different.
 I headed out with the Ritz’s general manager Steve Janicek, his daughter and niece who were in town for a visit, and a couple of other guests – a guy from Florida and another guy with his son from Annapolis, Maryland.
 But the star of the hike was a rather well-fed Saint Bernard named Bachelor.
 We were driven up to the top of the mountain and started our hike near Mamie’s Mountain Grill.
 It was a perfect morning for hiking as we made our way through aspen groves, fabulous vista views, and wide-open meadows, which are ski runs in winter.
 As we were winding our way back down the mountain and chatting about life, which usually happens when hiking with others, I made the comment that I “live for experiences, not things.”
 It’s a common bond I share with Steve, his daughter and niece as like me, they lost a family member unexpectedly too young in life.
 Nature is healing and hiking that morning in the pure mountain air and breathtaking forest was renewing and simply good for the soul.

 After the morning hike, I decided I was heading out to log a few more miles and hike from Bachelor Gulch to Beaver Creek.
 Caitlyn at concierge desk mapped out a village-to-village hike for me.
 The chairlift right from the Ritz was running that Saturday.
-So, I took a ride up to Mamie’s, listened to some live music and sip a little sparkling Italian wine in the sunshine.
+So, I took a ride up to Mamie’s, listened to some live music and sipped a little sparkling Italian wine in the sunshine.

 From Mamie’s I hiked Daybreak Ridge for 1.5 miles, then connected to the Village-to-Village Trail.
 Normally that route would be about a 4-mile hike but I decided to add a little extra by hiking it all the way to Beaver Lake Trail.
-Call it the allure of the allure of the forest I guess for me to add a little extra mileage!
+Call it the allure of the forest I guess for me to add a little extra mileage!
 I took Beaver Lake Trail to Five Senses Trail, which follows the creek into Beaver Creek Village.
 After grabbing a post-hike snack, I called for the shuttle for the fast way back to the Ritz.
 I’d logged enough miles for the day!

 A Wyld Epicurean Experience